-Sirius is a binary star system composed of Sirius A, a white main sequence star with the spectral classification A0mA1 Va, and Sirius B, a white dwarf of the spectral type DA2.
+Sirius is a binary star system composed of Sirius A, a white main-sequence star of spectral type A0mA1 Va, and Sirius B, a white dwarf with the stellar classification DA2.
 Nicknamed The Pup, Sirius B is the nearest known white dwarf to the Sun.

 Sirius A is a metallic-line star (Am star), with a spectrum that shows strong absorption lines of elements heavier than helium.
 It has 316% of the Sun’s abundance of iron.
 The star’s spectral type, A0mA1 Va, indicates that Sirius A would have the classification A1 based on its hydrogen and helium lines, but it would belong to the spectral class A0 based on the absorption lines of metals.
 The high content of metals is believed to be mainly present in the surface layers, not in the entire star.

 Sirius B, on the other hand, is considerably smaller and fainter, and yet it is one of the more massive white dwarfs ever discovered.
 It has an apparent magnitude of 8.44 and an absolute magnitude of 11.18.
 Its mass is only slightly greater than the Sun’s (1.018 solar masses) and its radius is only 0.0084 solar radii.
 In other words, it has the mass of a Sun packed into the size of the Earth.
 The star’s estimated surface temperature is about 25,200 K and it will continue to gradually decrease over the next 2 billion years.
 The estimated age of Sirius B is 228 million years.
 The star is a stronger source of X-ray radiation than Sirius A.